-- If a Financial Planning Benefit has previously been paid, it won't be available under the reinstated Life Cover. - > The policy owner and insured person will remain unchanged under the reinstated Life Cover. - You can't exercise this Life Cover Buy Back Option if the Terminal Illness Benefit has been paid previously. - You must ask us to reinstate your Life Cover before the policy anniversary after you turn 65. - ▶ The Indexation Benefit will apply to the reinstated Life Cover if it applied to the original cover at the time of your claim. - ▶ The Future Increase Benefit is not available under your reinstated Life Cover.
+- If a Financial Planning Benefit has previously been paid, it won't be available under the reinstated Life Cover. - ▶ The policy owner and insured person will remain unchanged under the reinstated Life Cover. - You can't exercise this Life Cover Buy Back Option if the Terminal Illness Benefit has been paid previously. - ▶ The Specific Accidental Injury Benefit under the reinstated Life Cover will not be paid for any loss arising from or contributed to by sickness or injury for which a benefit has been paid under the original Critical Illness Cover or the TPD Cover. - > You must ask us to reinstate your Life Cover before the policy anniversary after you turn 65. - ▶ The Indexation Benefit will apply to the reinstated Life Cover if it applied to the original Life Cover at the time of your claim. - ▶ The Future Increase Benefit is not available under your reinstated Life Cover.

-About Life TPD Critical Common Definitions Income Important Interim Encompass Illness benefits Protection Cover information Cover covers Protection Cover Cover
+About Life TPD Critical Common Definitions Income Important Interim Encompass Illness benefits Protection Cover Cover information covers Protection Cover Cover